1. Hidden Watcher

 Aragorn took over the watch.
 Legolas lay down, not to sleep, but to watch as a wondrous grey of morning sunlight folded out from some distant window.
 His mind was active.
-He thought about the chance – could it even be called so? – that after Gollum had escaped his charge, that after he should have pursued the creature through the Wood, and that after having to take the unhappy tiding to Rivendell, here of all places he should find him.
+He thought about the chance – could it even be called so? – that after Gollum had escaped his charge, that after he had pursued the creature through the Wood, and that after he had had to take the unhappy tiding to Rivendell, here of all places he should find him.
 No, he would not even be in Moria if Gollum had not escaped.

 Gollum was pitiable and loathsome; too loathsome for pity to undo caution.
-Legolas feared what the creature may do, for he knew what cunning and evil he was capable of.
+Legolas feared what the creature might do, for he knew what cunning and evil he was capable of.

-You will do no harm, his eyes pierced the west arch.
-Not so long as I watch.
+You will do no harm.
+His eyes pierced the west arch.
+Not as long as I watch.

 This is a work of fan fiction, written because the author has an abiding love for the works of J R R Tolkien.
 The characters, settings, places, and languages used in this work are the property of the Tolkien Estate, Tolkien Enterprises, and possibly New Line Cinema, except for certain original characters who belong to the author of the said work.
 The author will not receive any money or other remuneration for presenting the work on this archive site.
 The work is the intellectual property of the author, is available solely for the enjoyment of Henneth Annûn Story Archive readers, and may not be copied or redistributed by any means without the explicit written consent of the author.